AbhishikthAleti97/AbhishikthAleti97.github.io/README.md

 Feel free to use it.

-Images and other files can be located in assets directory.
+Images and other files can be located in the assets directory.